intro2AI/intro2AI.github.io/src/content/0/en/part0b.md

 <div class="content">

 With Neural Networks, things are not as simple as they seem.
 There is something insidious going on.

-### Our Checklist
+In this section, we will:

-- [ ] Understand the the Alignment Problem
+- Understand the Alignment Problem
-- [ ] Sliding down the Long Tail of Edge cases
+- Slide down the Long Tail of Edge cases
 </div>